algolia/autocomplete/packages/website/docs/partials/createAutocomplete-props.md

 The function called when the input changes.

 This turns the experience in controlled mode, leaving you in charge of updating the state.

+## `debug`

+> `boolean` | defaults to `false`

+Whether to consider the experience in debug mode.
+It is useful when developing because it doesn't close the dropdown when the blur event occurs.